QuTech-Delft/compute-api-client/README.md

-# compute-api-client
+# Compute API Client

-Auto generated api client for the compute job manager
+## Documentation

+Documentation for the python calls can be found in: [compute-api-client](./compute-api-client/).